-Heterogeneous distribution of mitochondria with and without COX activity in single cells would be important for elucidating the reason why the pathogenic threshold load of AmtDNA in embryonic blood and liver was lower than that in other tissues.
-We have previously reported that a uniform distribution of mitochondria either with or without COX activity occurs in somatic cells of adult mito-mice∆, irrespective of whether the tissues contain low or high loads of AmtDNA (Nakada et al. 2001).
-This finding indicates the occurrence of mitochondrial genetic complementation in which individual mitochondria exchange gene products derived from mtDNA through their fusion and fission.
-Because mitochondria carrying AmtDNA can be supplied by mitochondria carrying wild-type mDNA, tissues carrying AmtDNA did not show mitochondrial respiration defects until Δ mtDNA accumulated to a level of >70-80%.
-In contrast, here we observed that blood cells and hepatocytes in late-stage embryos showing PS-like phenotypes contained mitochondria with heterogeneous ultrastructures and COX activity levels (Figure 3, G and H).
+Heterogeneous distribution of mitochondria with and without COX activity in single cells would be important for elucidating the reason why the pathogenic threshold load of Δ mtDNA in embryonic blood and liver was lower than that in other tissues.
+My colleagues have previously reported that a uniform distribution of mitochondria either with or without COX activity occurs in somatic cells of adult mito-mice Δ , irrespective of whether the tissues contain low or high loads of AmtDNA (Nakada et al. 2001).
+This indicates the occurrence of mitochondrial genetic complementation in which individual mitochondria exchange gene products derived from mtDNA through their fusion and fission.
+Because mitochondria carrying AmtDNA can be supplied by mitochondria carrying wild-type mDNA, tissues carrying AmtDNA did not show mitochondrial respiration defects until AmtDNA accumulated to a level of >70%-80%.
+In contrast, here I observed that blood cells and hepatocytes in late-stage embryos showing PS-like phenotypes contained mitochondria with heterogenous ultra-structures and COX activity levels (Figure 8, A and B).
 This finding suggested the existence of deficiencies of mitochondrial fusion or fission or both, and a lack of mitochondrial genetic complementation in these late-stage embryonic cells.
 Such deficiencies could be one reason that a load of \geq 50% Δ mtDNA could cause pathogenicity in blood cells and hepatocytes of late-stage embryos, whereas a higher load is required in adult mice.
 Moreover, it has been reported that mitochondrial dynamics, a continuous mitochondrial fusion and fission, is necessary to maintain normal mitochondrial respiratory function in mammals (Chen et al. 2010; Ishihara et al. 2009).
-Therefore, it is possible that deficiencies of mitochondrial dynamics and genetic complementation in embryonic blood cells and hepatocytes enhance the pathogenicity of AmtDNA in the case of a \geq 50% Δ mtDNA load.
+Therefore, it is possible that deficiencies of mitochondrial dynamics and genetic complementation in embryonic blood cells and hepatocytes enhance the pathogenicity of Δ mtDNA in the case of a \geq 50% Δ mtDNA load.